Nanny Question: What do I do – I didn’t get a W-2?

 Nannies who use the Form 4852 will need to provide the family’s name (both John and Mary Smith), their address and phone number (phone is not required but very helpful).
 If the nanny has received a Form W-2 from this family in the past, the nanny should report the EIN from the prior form.
 If not, enter Unavailable or Unknown.

 The answer to line 9 of Form 4852 is that 7(a) is the sum of cash wages and employee Social Security and Medicare paid by employer.
 77(b) and 7(c) are cash wages alone.

 The answer to line 10 is a brief statement – something to the effect “I worked as a nanny from x date to y date.
 I was paid at RATE.
 I phoned the family and requested the Form W-2 and they refused to provide.” or a similar BRIEF narrative.
-It is important that you state you were a nanny.
+It is important that you state you were a nanny or household employee.